-Series Editors: Sara Guyer (University of Wisconsin-Madison) and Brian McGrath (Clemson University)
+Series Editors: Sara Guyer (University of California, Berkeley) and Brian McGrath (Clemson University)

 Lit Z embraces models of criticism uncontained by conventional notions of history, periodicity, and culture, and committed to the work of reading.
 Books in the series may seem untimely, anachronistic, or out of touch with contemporary trends because they have arrived too early or too late.
 Lit Z creates a space for books that exceed and challenge the tendencies of our field and in doing so reflect on the concerns of literary studies here and abroad.